-The goal of NEWLAMP is to equip philosophy teachers with such competency, not only by teaching them about the underrepresented area in question, but also by helping them design new modules and integrate these into their courses.
-As early as Fall 2022, hundreds of undergraduate students will get to read and discuss philosophical work in African/Africana social and political philosophy, which their teachers would otherwise not have included in their courses.
+The goal of NEWLAMP is to equip philosophy teachers with multicultural competency, not only by teaching them about the underrepresented area in question, but also by helping them design new modules and integrate these into their courses.
+Hundreds of undergraduate students will get to read and discuss philosophical work in African/Africana social and political philosophy, which their teachers would otherwise not have included in their courses.
 Within just a few years, thousands of undergraduate students will have benefited from the Workshop.

 Collaborators and Funders